4Max0/Hyprscript/readme.md

 # What is being installed:

-If you are rightfully paranoid, what this Project does to your PC, you might want to check the [config files](config-files/) and the [custom settings](custom-settings/) directories.
+If you are rightfully paranoid, with what this Project does to your PC, you might want to check the [config files](config-files/) and the [custom settings](custom-settings/) directories.

 In the config files directory you wild find a bunch of, guess what, config files.
 With also a directory called [packages](config-files/packages/), where you can look at all the necessary Pacman and yay packages that are being installed (yes HTop and Fastfetch are necessary if you use Linux).